用户端的介面应有尽可能清晰的提示,确保用户能正确输入,但是不需要多少安全验证,因为再多的安全保护都很容易很删改

 Allow different bits of HTML to dynamically execute according to which radio button is pressed

-picture (as part of a gallery), or for different sub forms to appear
+This is useful for many purposes including using buttons to change thepicture (as part of a gallery), or for different sub forms to appear

 accordingly.